-COVID UPDATE: In compliance with BC health regulations, Morrow, the physical space is now open to the general public.
+COVID PROTOCOLS : In compliance with BC health regulations, Morrow, the physical space is open to guests who provide proof that they have been twice vaccinated.
 For shop and gallery visits, we are limiting guests to 2 people/households at a time.
 Visits are by appointment only as this allows us to ensure ample time for disinfecting and ventilation.
 We are happy to do by appointment shopping, curbside pickups, deliveries, and to post within Canada.
 As well, to do zoom or by phone browsing tours.

-When you visit the space we may ask you questions about your health.
-You will be required to wear a mask in all areas.
+When you visit the space, you will be required to wear a mask in all areas.
 You will be required to use provided hand sanitizer upon entering and prior to handling merchandise.
-You will be required to maintain a minimum of 2 meteres social distance from other guests and Morrow Volunteers.
+You will be required to maintain a minimum of 2 meters social distance from other guests and Morrow Volunteers.
 Shoes off or shoe covers provided.
 For all the above safety, we are happy to provide.
 Let’s stay safe and healthy!

 Cover Image: Necklace by Hayley Gawthrop